kubernetes/website/content/en/docs/tasks/administer-cluster/manage-resources/quota-pod-namespace.md

 ## Create a ResourceQuota

-Here is the configuration file for a ResourceQuota object:
+Here is an example manifest for a ResourceQuota:

 {{< codenew file="admin/resource/quota-pod.yaml" >}}